lchsam/F123/README.md

   - Fixed A-Frame animation's `animationbegin` events not firing when inside a `animation-timeline` component (Superframe [Issue #216](https://github.com/supermedium/superframe/issues/216))
 - Modified the [animation-timeline](https://github.com/supermedium/superframe/tree/master/components/animation-timeline/) component's `offset` property so that the first animation can also be offset.
 (The original semantics was that `offset` would offset the animation if there was an animation before it.
 This means that if I have an animation that I want to offset right at the beginning, I am not able to do that.
 To do it, I need to use `setTimeout` to offset it which is not ideal).
 No one wants to look at setTimeout + offset to see when an animation starts.
 Keeping offsets in one place makes more sense.
 - Modified the third party [Meshline component](https://github.com/andreasplesch/aframe-meshline-component)
   - Modified the meshline component to also take an `a-curve` element from the [aframe curve component](https://github.com/protyze/aframe-curve-component).
-This modified meshline component now has a `curve` property, which you can provide it a selector that points to an `a-curve` element.
-It centers 'anchor point' of geometry for the mesh.
+This modified meshline component now has a `curve` property, which you can specify an `a-curve` element for it.
+It centers the 'anchor point' of mesh geometry.
   - Now takes my custom `a-svg-curve` component (have a look at the components to see what it does).
   - To have a `drawRangeStart`, `drawRangeCount` to show how much of the path to draw (useful for animation)
 - Modified A-Frame's text component to have yoffset actually working (I basically copied the changes from this pull request that has yet to be merged: [A-Frame PR#3886](https://github.com/aframevr/aframe/pull/3886)) (11/4/2020)

 ## My thoughts
 A-Frame seems to have a lot on its hands and it's steadily being refined but there are quite a few things that should be addressed.
 Below are two PRs I found that kind of stuck out to me.
 (11/28/2020)
   - https://github.com/aframevr/a-painter/pull/254
   - https://github.com/aframevr/aframe/issues/2420